carora2209/Extreme-Value-Statistics-/README.md

 # Practicals Extreme Value Statistics - ATHENS

+AT THE BEGINNING OF THE PRACTICAL FOR SPATIAL EXTREMES: got to the `terminal` tab and enter the following command:

+`git lfs pull Practicals/*`

 ## Introduction
 You will find in this `renkulab` project all practicals and the material necessary for the course's project.